How Cyclesolved works

 What data sources does Cyclesolved use?

-CoinGecko Pro for market and technical data.
-Santiment for on-chain, fundamentals, and sentiment metrics.
-Alternative.me for the Fear & Greed Index.
+CoinGecko for market and technical data, Santiment for on-chain and sentiment metrics, Dune Analytics for active-address, whale-transfer, exchange-supply and supply-in-profit signals, DefiLlama for DeFi protocol metrics, Alternative.me for the Fear & Greed Index, plus exchange proof-of-reserves and chain explorers.
+The complete list with attribution is on the data sources page.
 All scoring curves and weightings are proprietary.

 How is Cyclesolved different from other crypto tools?